bblfish/ExplainableMLOntology/Review.md

    is rdfs:subPropertyOf of mls:hasInput, mls:executes, mls:achieves .
 ```

 That would take care of adding the extra `gufo` triples if needed.

+If there are reasons not to have mls relations be subproperties of the inverse of `gufo:participatedIn` then
+it would have been good to have a discussion on this.
+(todo: check: perhaps there is in the masters thesis)